nadinejackson1/MNIST-digit-classification-with-CNNs/README.md

 # MNIST Digit Classification with Convolutional Neural Networks

-For this exercise, improved Fashion MNIST to over 99.5% accuracy by adding only a single convolutional layer and a single MaxPooling 2D layer to the model from [TensorFlow callbacks using MNIST](https://github.com/nadinejackson1/tensorflow-callbacks-using-mnist)
-MNIST Digit Classification with Convolutional Neural Networks

 This project demonstrates the use of Convolutional Neural Networks (CNNs) to classify handwritten digits from the famous MNIST dataset.
+Previous Exercise: [TensorFlow callbacks using MNIST](https://github.com/nadinejackson1/tensorflow-callbacks-using-mnist)

 The goal is to achieve at least 99.5% accuracy on the training set within 10 epochs.